rebeccalevitsky/NJ_Bike_Ped_Funding/index.md

 # Distribution of Transportation Alternatives Set-Aside (TASA) Funding for Bicycle & Pedestrian Improvements in New Jersey

 by: Rebecca Levitsky
-for: a Command-Line GIS Final Project, and my own interests
+for: my Command-Line GIS Final Project, and my own interests
+date last updated: 12/16/24

 ## Intro
 The goal of this page is to gain insight into how TASA funds are distributed in New Jersey.
 The federal TASA program is the [largest source of funding](https://www.fhwa.dot.gov/environment/bicycle_pedestrian/funding/) for Bicycle & Pedestrian projects in the US.
 There are many, many other federal and state programs that fund active transportation projects as well, and the analysis that follows does not include information from these sources, for several reasons.
 As it turns out, exact dollar amounts dedicated to bicycle & pedestrian improvements is a surprisingly tedious number to arrive at: